weeyin83/Sticker-Backgrounds/Stickers/README.md

 # Sticker Designs

 Here you will find stickers designs that I have created.
-I am particularly found of the Scottish Nina Cat designs! ;-)
+I am particularly fond of the Scottish Nina Cat designs! ;-)

 ## Credits